tobymao/sqlglot/posts/onboarding.md

 ### Optimization rules
-The optimizer essentially applies [a list of rules](https://sqlglot.com/sqlglot/optimizer.html) in a sequential manner, where each rule takes in an AST and produces a canonicalized & optimized version of it.
+The optimizer essentially applies [a list of rules](https://sqlglot.com/sqlglot/optimizer.html) in a sequential manner, where each rule takes in an AST and produces a canonicalized and optimized version of it.

 > [!WARNING]
 > The rule order is important, as some rules depend on others to work properly.
 We discourage manually applying individual rules, which may result in erroneous or unpredictable behavior.